andrealmo/swamp_bakery/README.md

 Features
 - Fully Responsive Design: Works seamlessly on desktop and mobile devices
 - Pixel Art Typography (to be added): Custom styled H1 heading with retro, blocky text effects
-- Swamp-Themed Menu: Three unique items with mystical descriptions
+- Swamp-Themed Menu: Unique items with mystical descriptions
+- Customer Feedback: Swamp-dwelling creatures have their comments shown in the website.
 - Interactive Order Form: Complete ordering system with quantity inputs, sides, beverages, and special requests
 - Custom Color Palette: Five-color scheme inspired by swamp environments
 - Semantic HTML5: Properly structured with accessibility in mind